kth-gt/cb2442/lab/b3/readme.md

 In the last lab you found some non-matching genes in the bacterial genome you chose to examine.
 Four of these corresponded to antibiotic resistance genes and two to a toxin.
 If you did not find these six genes in the previous lab, use the files [AB_Resistance_GeneMarkS_proteins.fasta](AB_Resistance_GeneMarkS_proteins.fasta), [toxin_Bact1_aminoacids.fasta](toxin_Bact1_aminoacids.fasta), [toxin_Bact2_aminoacids.fasta](toxin_Bact2_aminoacids.fasta), and [toxin_Bact3_aminoacids.fasta](toxin_Bact3_aminoacids.fasta).

-Run one of the tools from your tools booklet to find out if any of the antibiotic resistance genes have a transmembrane efflux pump candidate.
+Run one of the tools from your [tools booklet](../biotoolsbooklet.md) to find out if any of the antibiotic resistance genes have a transmembrane efflux pump candidate.
 Note that you might have to translate the nucleotide sequence to an amino acid sequence for the tool to work.

 #### Q1

 Which tool did you use?
 Which of the genes had TM helices?
 What is the 2D structure of this candidate (e.g. how many TM helices are there; does the protein start/end inside/outside the cell)?

-One way of finding out the function of a protein is to search the Pfam database, which contains information about functionality of protein families and domains and their protein structure.
+One way of finding out the function of a protein is to search the Pfam database, which contains information about the functionality of protein families and domains and their protein structure.

 #### Q2